zuurw/gatsby-starter/README.md

 2. **`Test folders & files`** I have used a naming convention for Cypress tests: `a-name.e2e.js`.
 - That naming convention is not important.
 What *is* important is that the Cypress tests should not be named `something.test.js` or `something.spec.js`.
 Doing so will cause Jest to run the tests and Jest will complain.
 - If you *really want* to use the `(test|spec).jsx?` naming convention, then edit the testRegex in the Jest setup in package.json so Jest knows to exclude the Cypress tests.

+3. **`nav-config.js`** is used by multiple *test.e2e.js files to iterate through the important pages of the site.
+It could also be used to build a nav component.
+It's a half-baked approach — an alternate approach might be to use graphql in the test files to iterate through allSitePages.

 ## 🎓 Learning Gatsby